Harishmitha25/material-ui-notes/README.md

 ## Introduction

 This Notes Application is a simple, user-friendly web application designed for creating, viewing, and managing personal notes.
 It leverages the power of React for the frontend and uses Material-UI for a sleek, modern user interface.
-This app allows users to create notes with titles and content, edit them, and organize their thoughts efficiently.
+This app allows users to create notes with titles and content, and organize their thoughts efficiently.

 ## Features